Natural Health & Wellness

 Apply essential oils

 There are a number of essential oils that can be applied to help heal a sprained toe.
 Some of the most effective oils include chamomile, lavender, geranium, and eucalyptus.
 These oils all have anti-inflammatory properties that can help reduce swelling and pain.
-Just add a few drops of each oil to a carrier oil like almond or jojoba oil and massage into the affected area 3–4 times per day.
+Just add a few drops of each oil to a carrier oil like almond or jojoba oil and massage into the affected area 3 to 4 times per day.
 You should start to see improvements within a few days.

 NaturoBliss Lavender Essential Oil, 100% Pure Therapeutic Grade